 Trained in the history of religions, I specialize in the study of South Asian Mahāyāna Buddhism, and particularly Mahāyāna sūtra literature.
-Like most folks in religious studies, my research hovers around a set of interlocking and nested questions.
-Most generally, my work addresses questions regarding the relationship between religious narrative discourse and the social world.
+In general terms, my work addresses questions regarding the relationship between religious narrative and the social world.
 In more field-specific terms, this "big picture" question translates to questions like: What can careful reading of Mahāyāna sūtras tell us about the development of Buddhist traditions and literary cultures?
 How can we read sūtras to catch glimpses of the communities both behind and before the texts?
 How might the study of Mahāyāna sūtras allow specialists of other traditions to ask new questions of their material?
 And how might the sūtras themselves invite us to rethink our own frameworks and questions?

 Photo: Paradise Valley from Hogback Ridge, Montana